Who we are

 Learn about The Irish Society for Autism

 The Irish Society for Autism was created in 1963, and has long campaigned for Autism in Ireland and Worldwide.
 We are the longest established specialist service for people with Autism in Ireland.
 The Society was formed with the goals of creating awareness about Autism, and convincing the authorities that early diagnosis and specialised education would greatly enhance the quality of life for Autistic people.

 Since 1963 the Irish Society for Autism has been providing information for thousands of people, parents, families, educators, students and health care workers.
 We have helped to establish residential services for adults with Autism in Dublin, Galway, Kildare, Meath, Westmeath and Wexford.

 The Irish Society for Autism is a founder member of Autism Europe and the World Autism Organisation.
 The Executive Director, Pat Matthews, was the first President of the World Autism Organisation.

-People of the Year awarded to Pat & Nuala Matthews for their commitment to Autism.
+People of the Year awarded jointly to Pat & Nuala Matthews for championing the rights of autistic people, and for promoting their welfare through European legislation.

 World Autism Organisation Founded.
 Pat Matthews elected as First President.

 Opening of Sarshill House, Wexford and the purchase of Cluain Farm, Kinnegad.
-The development of two new services by the I.S.A represents the commitment of the organisation to respond positively to the needs of people with Autism.
+The development of two new services by the I.S.A represents the commitment of the organisation to respond positively to the needs of autistic people.

 Official Opening of Dunfirth Farm by President McAleese.

-Address the United Nation.
-Pat Matthews briefed the UN Public Information Services on Autism and Human Rights.
+Address to the United Nations; Pat Matthews briefed the UN Public Information Services on Autism and Human Rights.
 Attendees represented National and International N.G.O’s working with the United Nations.

 The Irish Society for Autism celebrates its 50th anniversary.